GuidesHow To'sExplained: How To Connect RGB Fans To Motherboard

 Connecting The RGB Cable

-4-pin RGB Fan Cable
+4-Pin RGB Fan Cable

-4-pin RGB Fan Cable
+RGB Fan Cable (Image By Tech4Gamers)

 Connect Fan To Power Supply

 The most important part of this process is connecting the fan to a power supply before you even start.
-Before you connect the fan to a power supply, it’s essential to know what voltage rating the fan requires to run safely.

 Install Software And Configure Settings